Menu

 Fig 1.
 Illustration of lack of inertia in an IBR-dominated grid.

-The multilevel converters with capacitors (Like MMC, Cascaded Multilevel, etc.) could provide virtual inertia to the grid, especially when connected to a network with low system inertia.
-The energy stored in the capacitors of the MMC could be used for a transient period to inject power into the grid.
+Multilevel converters with capacitors (such as MMC, Cascaded Multilevel, etc.) could also provide fast frequency response.
+The energy stored in the capacitors of the multilevel converters could be used for a transient period to inject power into the grid.
 However, doing the same may result in the collapse of DC voltage.
-The control schemes for the operation of the MMC with reduced voltage and then ramping the DC voltage gradually (by taking back the energy from the grid) and the associated challenges are areas of research.
+The control schemes for the operation of the multilevel converters with reduced voltage and then ramping the DC voltage gradually (by taking back the energy from the grid) and the associated challenges are research areas.

 Some of the interesting areas of research in power electronics dominated grids are: